mjdamgaard/UP-Web-Project/README_longer_version.md

 To implement such an intuitive and easy-to-use system is the goal of openSDB.

+[^1]: Although a more appropriate term in that case might be 'the Semantic Net(work)'.

 ## Overview of the semantic system of openSDB